Port Chalmers Branch: Construction and early history

 The first locomotive to run on the line – and the first gauge locomotive to operate in New Zealand – was the E class Josephine, a double Fairlie steam locomotive.
 Local popularity ensured the locomotive was retained beyond its retirement from service on in 1917 and is preserved today in the Otago Settlers Museum in Dunedin.
+Development at Port Chalmers followed with the construction of Bowen Pier (named after George Bowen) and Export Wharf, although a railway station did not begin construction until 1879.

 Much of the Port Chalmers line is now part of the Main South Line from Christchurch to Dunedin.
 When the first section of the mainline, from Dunedin to Waitati, opened in December 1877 a junction was established at Sawyers Bay.
 The section from Dunedin to Sawyers Bay became part of the Main South Line, while the remaining two kilometres to Port Chalmers became the Port Chalmers Branch.
 In 1880 the line was vested in the newly established New Zealand Railways Department, and the private company dissolved.

+Construction of a railway station at Port Chalmers began in July 1879.
+It was completed by February the next year but did not open until April.
+The building was constructed from local bluestone and Oamaru stone.
+The railway station closed in 18 February 1962 and was demolished shortly after.